developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 ### Button Position

 **Double-click a button to select it and adjust its properties.
-Use the Control key to select multiple keys simultaneously (see [Multi-selection Properties](#multiselectionproperties), below)**.
+Use the Control key on the host computer's keyboard to select multiple keys simultaneously (see [Multi-selection Properties](#multiselectionproperties), below)**.
 Selected key(s) are indicated by a red border, and supported input fields for Button Properties are enabled.
 Changes to properties appear immediately on the selected button(s).

 **The Layout Properties** section of the Button Properties panel refers to the left and top offsets and the width and height of the selected button.
 All measurements are in pixels.